 - measurable disease progression in the last six months;

-HLA 11-A 11:01 is only present in 15 percent of clear cell RCC patients.
-The NIH, at no charge, can arrange testing for you if you are interested in finding out if you are positive for HLA 11-A 11:01.
+HLA-A 11:01 is only present in a subset of clear cell RCC patients.
+The NIH, at no charge, can arrange testing for you if you are interested in finding out if you are positive for HLA-A 11:01.
 Additionally, there are some eligibility requirements related to prior treatments.